Portugal in the Eurovision Song Contest 1995: At Eurovision

-The Eurovision Song Contest 1997 took place at the Point Theatre in Dublin, Ireland, on 3 May 1997.
+The Eurovision Song Contest 1995 took place at the Point Theatre in Dublin, Ireland, on 13 May 1995.

 According to Eurovision rules, all nations with the exceptions of the seven countries which had obtained the lowest average number of points over the last five contests competed in the final on 13 May 1995.
 Portugal was one of the top sixteen countries in the 1994 contest and thus was permitted to participate.
 On 9 December 1994, an allocation draw was held which determined the running order and Portugal was set to perform in position 16, following the entry from the United Kingdom and before the entry from Cyprus.
 The Portuguese conductor at the contest was Thilo Krasmann and Portugal finished in twenty-first place with 5 points.

-In Portugal, the show was broadcast on RTP1 and RTP Internacional.
-The Portuguese spokesperson, who announced the top 12-point score awarded by the Portuguese jury, was Serenella Andrade.
+The contest was broadcast on RTP1 and RTP Internacional, with commentary by Ana do Carmo.
+RTP appointed Serenella Andrade as its spokesperson to announce the Portuguese jury's votes.